sensu/sensu-docs/content/sensu-go/5.17/api/overview.md

 The `labelSelector` query parameter allows you to group resources by the label attributes specified in the resource metadata object.
 All resources support labels within the [metadata object][9].

+The label selector does not work with values that contain special characters like hyphens and underscores.

 ### Field selector

 The `fieldSelector` query parameter allows you to organize and select subsets of resources based on certain fields.